How Much Do You Know About Colorectal Cancer? Take the Quiz

 Pascale White, MD, MBA, MS, FACG

-Experts don’t know why more younger people are getting colorectal cancer, but it’s clear that early-onset colorectal cancer (affecting those under 50 years old) is becoming an important public health issue.
-In this Q&A, Pascale White, MD, MBA, MS, FACG, Director of the Gastroenterology Clinic, and Associate Professor of Medicine (Gastroenterology), Icahn School of Medicine at Mount Sinai, discusses warning signs younger people should look out for and when to see a doctor.
+In this Q&A, Pascale White, MD, MBA, MS, FACG, Director of Health Equity in Action for Liver and Digestive Diseases (HEALD), and Associate Professor of Medicine (Gastroenterology and Liver Disease), Icahn School of Medicine at Mount Sinai, discusses warning signs younger people should look out for and when to see a doctor.

 Why are many people in their 20s and 30s going undiagnosed with colorectal cancer?